thomasdstewart/retrobian/content/about/_index.md

 title: "About"
 description: "Retro Debian Installations"
 ---
+Hello :)

-I first installed SuSE 5.2 in 1998 and I discovered Debian sometime in 2000 when Potato was the current stable release.
+I first installed SuSE 5.2 in 1998 (thanks to me Dad) and I discovered Debian sometime in 2000 when Potato was the current stable release.
 For a few years I rattled around a number of other distributions until I permanently switched to Debian as my main driver sometime in 2002.

 I have an interest in older Debian Installations and this site enables anyone see and try out older versions of Debian and documents how to do this.